HL7/davinci-ecdx/input/pagecontent/index.md

 ---

-**This Implementation Guide was made possible by the thoughtful contributions of the following people and organizations:**
+*This Implementation Guide was made possible by the contributions of the [Da Vinci Project] member organizations and project management staff, the [Patient Care] Work Group and the [Payer/Provider Information Exchange] Work Group.*

-- *The twenty-two founding [Da Vinci Project](http://www.hl7.org/about/davinci/index.cfm?ref=common) member organizations.*
+*Authors:*

 - *Eric Haas, Health eData Inc*
-- *Lloyd Mckenzie, Gevity*
+- *Lloyd Mckenzie, Gevity Consulting*
 - *Robert Dieterle, EnableCare*
-- *Viet Nguyen, Stratametrics*
-- *Vanessa Candeloria, Point of Care Partners*
-- *Jocelyn Keegan, Point of Care Partners*
-- *Lisa Nelson MaxMD*
-- *Rick Geimer Lantana Consulting Group*

 ---